nguyenhaihoang202/DAA_ORMs/Simulation/readme.md

-This is the folder for the simulation scenarios codes.
+This is the folder for the simulation datasets codes.

+The Structural_Zero scenario was excluded from the thesis